apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/cug.md

 | `principalNames`            | Set\<String\>  | \-       | Name of principals that are always excluded from CUG evaluation.  |
 | | | | |

-_Note:_ this is an optional feature to extend the [default](/oak/docs/apidocs/org/apache/jackrabbit/oak/spi/security/authorization/cug/CugExclude.Default.html) exclusion list.
+_Note:_ This implementation extends the [default](/oak/docs/apidocs/org/apache/jackrabbit/oak/spi/security/authorization/cug/CugExclude.Default.html)
+exclusion list.
 Alternatively, it is possible to plug a custom `CugExclude` implementation matching specific needs (see [below](#pluggability)).